 Tips on What to Bring for Beginner Rafters

 Going into your first white water rafting trip prepared lets you make the most of your adventure.
+You can also check out the Insider’s Guide to the American River.
 First, know what to wear:

 - Bathing Suit: You’re probably going to get wet, so wear a bathing suit when you go rafting.
 Bring dry clothes to change into and a bag for your wet clothes.